N1n4CH/agentic-workflows/README.md

 **3. Copy required files from previous projects**

-The following files must be present in the project folder before running the notebook.
-They are not included in the repository due to size constraints:
+The following file must be present in the project folder before running the notebook.

     # From Project 4 (deep-learning-systems/)
     cp ../deep-learning-systems/adzuna_ai_jobs_europe_enriched.csv ./

-    # From Project 5 (generative-ai-applications/)
-    cp -r ../generative-ai-applications/gpt2_career_advisor ./

 **4. Open and run the notebook**